 CASAR succeeded to continuously increase the lifetime up to 210,000 cycles reached with the 3. version of Starplast.
 The result was overwhelming as the lifetime was more than double the previous figure.
 Furthermore, the ropes were in perfect condition even after these 210,000 cycles and only had to be discarded as a result of mechanical damage due to rockfall, not because of wear and tear.
 In addition, it was possible to virtually exclude undesired effects such as rope elongation and rope slipping on the drum, and wear on the inlays of the rope discs was reduced to less than a quarter of the previous value.
 In particular the reduction of the elongation effect is really valued by Telfer as the usually necessary shortening of the ropes after occurrence of the setting effect is no longer necessary.
-At present the value of elongation for the 4. version of CASAR Starplast is less than 800mm.
+At present the value of elongation for the 4. version of CASAR Starplast is less than 800mm to over 300,000 cycles.

-CASAR and Telfer are confident that they are able to use the knowledge gained to further increase the service life to over 300,000 cycles.
 In this case the ropes would not have to be replaced for at least 3 years.
 This alone would represent major cost savings for the mine and also save a lot of time which could be used for other maintenance and repair work.
 It is estimated that at least 10 working days that would normally be needed to replace the rope could already be saved during the service life of the rope currently being used.
 The ropes currently in use already reached 170,000 cycles in March 2015 and are still in perfect condition.
 We are therefore confident of reaching the set goal.
 What Telfer particularly values in CASAR is that the efforts started in 2008 aimed at increasing the service life were back up throughout with advice and support.
 Not only were system measurements and destruction-free rope examinations carried out on site, but there were also intensive examinations of discarded rope pieces at CASAR, always focused on improving the product.
 Overall, this package of customised products coupled with outstanding expertise and technical support on-site has resulted in Telfer purchasing their hoist ropes exclusively from CASAR in Germany since 2009.